KristWangCY/DataManagementAndVisualisationProject/README.md

 # DataManagementAndVisualisationProject
 This project is focusing on analyzing the FitBit data.

+We created an accessible and interactive BI based on Fitbit's data.

+Especially, we analyzed the user's action and listed the Active Minutes by Category, Hours Asleep by Category.

+After that, we specifically focused on Hourly Steps, Average Calories and Distance by Weekday and made one page for analyzing the insights.

+Same for Sleeping Time, so that we can personalize words to inform user to be healthy.

+The key is all of these are interactive, which is pretty cool and practical.